Swimming at the 2024 Summer Olympics – Men's 50-metre freestyle

-The men's 50 metre freestyle event at the 2024 Summer Olympics was held from 1 to 2 August 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.
+The men's 50-metre freestyle event at the 2024 Summer Olympics was held from 1 to 2 August 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

 Going into the competition, Australia's Cameron McEvoy was the favourite, while defending Olympic champion Caeleb Dressel of the US and Ben Proud of Great Britain were also among the top contenders.
 In the final, McEvoy won gold, followed by Proud with silver and Florent Manaudou of France winning bronze.
-National records for Ireland, Fiji and the Cayman Islands were set during the event, and Manaudou's podium finish made him the first swimmer ever to win four consecutive Olympic medals in the event.
+Manaudou's podium finish made him the first swimmer ever to win four consecutive Olympic medals in the event.

 Background

-Although Dressel was the defending champion in the event, he had missed a period of competition from 2022 to 2023.
+Although Caeleb Dressel of the United States was the defending champion in the event, he had missed a period of competition from 2022 to 2023.
 During this time, Great Britain's Ben Proud and Australia's Cameron McEvoy won the event at the 2022 and 2023 World Championships, respectively.
 Florent Manaudou of France had featured on the podium at the last three Olympics in the event, and according to SwimSwam, was in good form going into the event.
 Swimswam and Swimming World opined that McEvoy was most likely to win gold.

-Prior to the event, the world record was 20.91, set by César Cielo of the Brazil in 2009.
-The Olympic record was 21.07, set by the United States' Caeleb Dressel at the 2020 games.
+Prior to the event, the world record was 20.91, set by César Cielo of Brazil in 2009, and the Olympic record was 21.07, set by the Dressel at the 2020 games.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

 Qualification

 Each National Olympic Committee (NOC) was permitted to enter a maximum of two qualified athletes in each individual event, but only if both of them had attained the Olympic Qualifying Time (OQT).
 For this event, the OQT was 21.96 seconds.
 World Aquatics then filled the rest of the event places with athletes qualifying through universality; NOCs were given one event entry for each gender, which could be used by any athlete regardless of qualification time, providing the spaces had not already been taken by athletes from that nation who had achieved the OQT.
 In total, 40 athletes qualified through achieving the OQT, while 35 athletes qualified through universality places.

 Shane Ryan of Ireland achieved the OQT at the 2024 European Aquatics Championships but was not able to start as it was not one of Swim Ireland's designated Olympic qualifying events.
+China's Pan Zhanle qualified but dropped the event.